 COVID-19 UPDATE ON ABPI EXAM SITTINGS

-Please note that the exam sitting scheduled for Tuesday 21st April at Hilton East Midlands Airport is also cancelled.
+Please note that the sittings scheduled for Friday 10 July 2020 at the Hilton East Midlands Airport and Tuesday 14 July 2020 at the DoubleTree by Hilton Bristol North have also been cancelled.

-Any update with regards to additional sittings in 2020, or further disruption to sittings due to Covid-19, will appear here.
+Any update with regard to either further disruption to sittings due to Covid-19 or alternative examination arrangements will appear here.

 If you have any queries please contact the ABPI Exams Team by email at firstname.lastname@example.org.